Last Updated on July 30, 2023 by Sorin Petroj

 It is the versa because you can block and attack simultaneously at the table.
 Yasaka Anti-Power’s features are combined s of Mark V, Rakza, and the characteristics.
 Making it unique and equipping you with the right qualities to help you become a dangerous offensive player.

 When you get an opportunity of attacking your opponent, you should make sure you identify their weakness and use it to your advantage.
 This rubber could be the ideal one to help you accomplish that.

 Generally, Anti-power rubber neutralizes the spin.
-It is carried out by the lower rubber that reduces the rate of friction and moderation qualities.
+It is carried out by the lower rubber which reduces the rate of friction and moderation qualities.
 I recommend this rubber to offensive combi players because of its attacking mechanism.

 It’s usually better to use a spin rubber because they work well together.